thejerf/slogassert/README.md

 ## Version History

+* v0.0.9:
+  * Fix a locking issue in `Unasserted`, which should make this all completely thread-safe.
+  * I consider this a v1.0.0. release candidate.
 * v0.0.8:
   * Make Unasserted return a fully independent copy of the LogMessage so the user can't accidentally corrupt it.